 This title has two backgrounds:

-TV3 had just gone into bankruptcy; NZ on Air in those days could not invest money into a broadcast of what was basically a live show.
-TVNZ thought Billy was a ‘has been'.
+TV3 had just gone into bankruptcy; in those days NZ on Air was unable to invest money into a broadcast of what was basically a live show.
+TVNZ thought Billy was a has been.
 So we patched up an almost barter deal.

-TV3 owed my company a swag of money so I got their OB [outside broadcast] Unit and editing/sound mixing machines for free.
+TV3 owed my company a swag of money, so I got their Outside Broadcast Unit and editing/sound mixing machines for free.
 The Aotea Centre had not officially opened and we convinced them that this would be an excellent rehearsal for their facilities.
-The promoter bought the sets at cost for the Billy T live tour later that year.
+The promoter bought the sets at cost for Billy T's live tour later that year.

 That just left the cast and crew to be paid!
-We all knew that it was vital to get Billy's live act onto tape for posterity.
-And we all knew how important it was for Billy to get back to his career with a big splash.
-So wage deferments and quick company loans were organised on the late Friday afternoon in time for the sellout concert on the Sunday.
+We all knew that it was vital to get Billy's live act on tape for posterity —and also how important it was for Billy to get back to his career with a big splash.
+So wage deferments and quick company loans were organised on the late Friday afternoon, in time for the sellout concert on the Sunday.

 I first saw Billy perform in early December 1978 at the Avondale Rugby League Club's Christmas dinner and dance.
-Not the most salubrious of venues to see a young entertainer.
+It was not the most salubrious of venues to see a young entertainer.
 Billy was booked as the cabaret act.
 When he came on at 10.30pm the audience was, as they say in the sports world, "not on top of their game".

-The problem was how do you transfer that extraordinary talent to television, particularly as until that time, he had only made a single song appearance on The Ray Woolf Show.
+The problem was how do you transfer that extraordinary talent to television — particularly as until that time, Billy had only made a single song appearance on The Ray Woolf Show.

-It should be remembered in the late 1970s Māori were rarely seen on TV.
-The only regulars were Ernie Leonard in wrestling show On the Mat; Marama Martin, reader for Weekend News; and Derek Fox, a junior reporter on South Pacific's Wellington News.
+It should be remembered that in the late 1970s Māori were rarely seen on TV.
+The only regulars were Ernie Leonard on wrestling show On the Mat; Marama Martin, reader for Weekend News; and Derek Fox, a junior reporter on South Pacific's Wellington News.
 There were occasional exceptions, but generally Māori entertainers and actors were ill-used in TV entertainment shows.
 I was told Howard Morrison was too undisciplined for TV, that Bunny Walters was only good for two songs, and the rest were considered 'Ten Guitar' merchants.
-The old pink arrogance ...
+The old pink arrogance...

 Plus, to cast any unknown (whether beige or pink) — no matter how talented — into a position of carrying a comedy/entertainment show is "death by the first commercial break".

-At the same time as I was trying to see how we could transfer the Billy magic to TV, I visited the RNZ Timaru archive where I listened to original recordings of New Zealand radio shows of the 30s, 40s and 50s, which became the germ of the concept for Radio Times.
+At the same time I was trying to see how we could transfer the Billy magic to TV.
+I visited the RNZ archive in Timaru, and listened to original recordings of New Zealand radio shows of the 1930s, 40s and 50s.
+This became the germ of the concept for Radio Times.

 Log in